vengroff/usingversion/README.md

 For Package Maintainers
 -----------------------

-To use `packageversion` in your package, first take a dependency on `packageversion`.
+To use `usingversion` in your package, first take a dependency on `usingversion`.
 In Poetry, you would do this with

 ```shell